apache/incubator-heron/website/content/docs/concepts/streamlet-api.md

 {{< alert "streamlet-api-beta" >}}

-Heron initially offered a **Topology API**---heavily indebted to the [Storm API](http://storm.apache.org/about/simple-api.html)---for developing topology logic.
-In the original Topology API, developers creating topologies were required to explicitly define the behavior of every [spout](../topologies/spouts) and [bolt](../topologies/bolts) in each topology and then specify how those spouts and bolts are meant to be interconnected.
-Although the Storm API provided a powerful low-level API for creating topologies, this spouts-and-bolts model presented a variety of drawbacks for Heron developers:
+When it was first released, Heron offered a **Topology API**---heavily indebted to the [Storm API](http://storm.apache.org/about/simple-api.html)---for developing topology logic.
+In the original Topology API, developers creating topologies were required to explicitly:

+* define the behavior of every [spout](../topologies/spouts) and [bolt](../topologies/bolts) in the topology
+* specify how those spouts and bolts are meant to be interconnected

+### Problems with the Topology API

+Although the Storm-inspired API provided a powerful low-level interface for creating topologies, the spouts-and-bolts model also presented a variety of drawbacks for Heron developers:

 Drawback | Description
 :--------|:-----------
-Verbosity | In the original Topology API for both Java and Python, creating spouts and bolts involved substantial boilerplate, requiring developers to both provide implementations for spout and bolt classes and also specify the connections between those spouts and bolts.
+Verbosity | In the original Topology API for both Java and Python, creating spouts and bolts required substantial boilerplate and forced developers to both provide implementations for spout and bolt classes and also to specify the connections between those spouts and bolts.
-Difficult debugging | When spouts, bolts, and the connections between them need to be created "by hand," a great deal of cognitive load
+Difficult debugging | When spouts, bolts, and the connections between them need to be created "by hand," it can be challenging to trace the origin of problems in the topology's processing chain
-Tuple-based data model | In the older topology API, spouts and bolts passed tuples and nothing but tuples within topologies.
-Although tuples are a powerful and flexible data type, the topology API forced *all* spouts and bolts to serialize or deserialize tuples.
+Tuple-based data model | In the older topology API, spouts and bolts passed [tuples](https://en.wikipedia.org/wiki/Tuple) and nothing but tuples within topologies.
+Although tuples are a powerful and flexible data type, the topology API forced *all* spouts and bolts to implement their own serialization/deserialization logic.

+### Advantages of the Streamlet API

-In contrast with the topology API, the Heron Streamlet API offers:
+In contrast with the Topology API, the Heron Streamlet API offers:

 Advantage | Description
 :---------|:-----------